-For example, on Fodor (1991)'s account the ceteris paribus law is rendered strict by including extra information (known as 'completers') that rules out the deviant states or interfering factors (Pietroski and Rey (1995) take a similar view).
-For Lange (2002) and Woodward and Hitchcock (2003), unlike universal laws, ceteris paribus laws hold only for a limited range of counterfactual suppositions.
+For example, on Fodor (1991)'s account the ceteris paribus law is rendered strict by including extra information (known as 'completers') that rules out the deviant states, or interfering factors (Pietroski and Rey (1995) take a similar view).
+For Lange's stability account of laws and Woodward and Hitchcock's invariance account, unlike universal laws, ceteris paribus laws hold only for a limited range of counterfactual suppositions.